stephengodderidge/learn-git/README.md

 #### Part 1 (One Team Member)

 1. Fork This Repository
-2. Clone Your Newly-Created Fork
-3. Give edit permissions to your team
+2. Give edit permissions to your team

 #### Part 2 (All Team Members)

-4. Create a feature branch on your local repo
+3. Create a feature branch on your local repo
-5. Add a python script to a new folder
+4. Add a python script to a new folder
-6. Commit your changes
+5. Commit your changes
-7. Push your local feature branch to your remote repo (your fork)
+6. Push your local feature branch to your remote repo (your fork)
-8. Pull down latest changes from master
+7. Pull down latest changes from master
-9. All team members contribute to newly created repository
+8. All team members contribute to newly created repository

 ## Part 1 - Setup Team Repository